krista-koivisto/logly/README.md

   * It is also possible to disable ANSI output by setting `log.useAnsi` to false.
 This will however disable many main logly features such as colors and console and clutter clearing.
-* Any line with less than 19 characters will have spaces at the end when printed when `clearClutter` is set to true.
-This is because the clutter must be overwritten by an empty character.
-  * This should not be an issue in most cases, but binary output may be invalidated if it contains newlines.